Privacy Policy

 We will only use personal data as permitted by law.
 Most commonly, we will use personal data in the following circumstances:

-• Where it is in our legitimate interest to do so (or those of a third party) and your interests and fundamental rights do not override those interests.
+Where it is in our legitimate interest to do so (or those of a third party) and your interests and fundamental rights do not override those interests.
+(Not applicable to biometric/PASS verification data)

-• Entering a giveaway via totum.com via Cognito forms, Digioh, Type Forms or gleam.io via any of the TOTUM marketing channels and using a variety of entry techniques, including liking or following TOTUM across 3rd party platforms
+Entering a giveaway via totum.com via Cognito forms, Digioh, Type Forms or gleam.io via any of the TOTUM marketing channels and using a variety of entry techniques, including liking or following TOTUM across third-party platforms.

 We may process personal data for more than one lawful ground depending on the specific purpose for which we are using data.
 Please contact us if you want further details about the specific legal ground we are relying on to process your personal data.
-Where we need to collect personal data by law, or under the terms of a contract and you do not provide that data when requested, we may not be able to perform the contract.
+Where we need to collect personal data by law, or under the terms of a contract and you do not provide that data when requested, we may not be able to fulfil the contract.
 In this case, we may have to cancel a service you have with us but we will notify you of this at the time.
-We also use some of the data you provide such as first name to derive some demographics like gender where we haven’t asked you for this specifically.
-Where you have told us what gender you identify as or indicated ‘other’ or ‘prefer not to say’ we do not include you in this process and simply use the preferences you have given.
-You can get in touch with us to update this at any time.

 We may also inform you of products or services available from carefully selected partners.